 (3) Such expenses, until paid, whether by instalment or otherwise, shall be and remain a charge upon the land upon or in relation to which the expenses were incurred, notwithstanding any change that may take place in the ownership thereof, but where the Crown is liable for payment of the expenses under an agreement, the expenses are not a charge on the land and may be recovered by the local government, if they are not repaid in accordance with the terms of the agreement, as a debt in any court of competent jurisdiction.

-(4)(a) In this section the expression, “owner” includes the Crown in right of the State and where the Crown is the owner of any premises the expression, “apparatus for the treatment of sewage” includes any buildings, fittings, works or appliances used or required for ablutionary purposes.
+(4)(a) In this section the expression, owner includes the Crown in right of the State and where the Crown is the owner of any premises the expression, apparatus for the treatment of sewage includes any buildings, fittings, works or appliances used or required for ablutionary purposes.

 (b) The reference to the Crown in this section does not imply that the Crown is bound by the other provisions of this Act.